Resources

 Some ways you can do this is by practicing basic sporting skills, such as throwing a ball together.
 You may also encourage your kids to build interest by exploring different sport options.
 We recommend asking your kid to choose which sport they would like to play and encourage them to have a go at anything to be active.

-To explore whether a sport is suitable for your kid, you can discuss this with their therapist team.
+To explore whether a sport is suitable for your kid, you can discuss this with their therapy team.
 Any sport can be modified, and specific skill development can be worked on during therapy.
 Once your kid starts a sport, we encourage you to show your support by attending their sporting games and training practices and celebrating them giving it a go and having fun.

 Tips to support your kid as they are starting out in sport!